-- (e) In any month after a qualified employer has paid its initial month's premium, if a qualified employer does not pay its premium pursuant to subdivision (b), the SHOP may apply a late penalty fee pursuant to the terms in the Covered California group supplement agreement with the employer. - ( $\underline{fe}$ ) If a qualified employer makes a premium payment via check that is returned unpaid for any reason the SHOP shall apply a \$25.00 insufficient funds fee. - (f) If a qualified employer has been terminated pursuant to Section 6538(a), then the group may request to be reinstated in the same coverage in which it was last enrolled within 30 days after the effective date of termination.
+- (1) A qualified employer's monthly premium payment must be delivered to the SHOP or postmarked by the last day of the invoicing month. - (2) After the first invoice, the qualified employer must make a monthly premium payment of no less than 85 percent of the total balance due, including any amounts past due, by the due date on the invoice. - (c) If a qualified employer makes a payment for less than the full amount due, the payment will be allocated by the total percentage paid across all amounts due for health and dental benefits, if any. - (d) In any month after a qualified employer has paid its initial month's premium, if a qualified employer does not pay its premium pursuant to subdivision (b) of this section, the SHOP will, on the day following the due date of the invoice, mail a notice of delinquency to the qualified employer that shows the past due balance, informs the qualified employer of the applicable grace period pursuant to Section 10273.4(a)(1) of the California Insurance Code and Section 1365(a)(1) of the California Health and Safety Code, states the effective date of termination if payment is not received during the grace period, provides instructions for making the premium payment necessary in order to maintain coverage in force, and provides notice of the qualified employer's right to request review of the cancelation by the applicable regulator. - (e) If a qualified employer makes a premium payment via check that is returned unpaid for any reason the SHOP shall apply a \$25.00 insufficient funds fee. - (f) If a qualified employer has been terminated pursuant to Section 6538(a), then the group may request to be reinstated in the same coverage in which it was last enrolled within 30 days after the effective date of termination.
 Past due premiums, if any, must be paid before a group may be reinstated without a lapse in coverage. - (g) A qualified employer terminated due to non-payment of premium in Section 6538(c) may request to be reinstated in the same coverage in which it was last enrolled within 30 days after the effective date of termination.
 Past due premiums, if any, must be paid before a group may be reinstated without a lapse in coverage. - (h) A qualified employer may not reinstate coverage 31 or more days following the effective date of termination and may only reinstate once during the 12-month period beginning at the time of their original effective date or from their most recent renewal date, whichever is more recent.
 Exceptions will be considered on a case-by-case basis. - (i) Terminated groups seeking to reapply for coverage 31 or more days following the effective date of termination shall be considered a new group with an effective date consistent with the provisions of this Section and Section 6520 (a)(13). - (j) Collections for delinquent accounts payable will be performed as per State Accounting Manual (SAM) section 8776.6 (non-employee accounts receivable).

-Note: Authority: Section 100504, Government Code.
-Reference: Sections 100502 and 10503, Government Code; and 45 CFR Sections 155.705, 155.720 and 156.285.
+Note: Authority cited: Section 100504, Government Code.
+Reference: Sections 100502 and 100503, Government Code; and 45 CFR Sections 155.705, 155.720 and 156.285.